gsalaman/astro_notes/journal.md

 # Intro
 These are going to be my "raw photography" running notes...in reverse cron order (latest on top).
 ******
+# 6-24/25  Processing the Veil
+Went through the various chapters on combining Ha and Oiii.
+I *don't* like doing them as color channels.
+Instead, I'm picking one of the two images to be "background", but then using masks to grab the appropriate pieces.
+For the veil on 6/18, Ha was the one I'm using as background.
+Steps:
+*  Use the "color picker" (select, color range, then pick the "plue" eyedropper) to get most of the red shades (for Ha) or green shades (for Oiii).
+*  Widen that selection (select, modify, expand) by somewhere 3-6 pixels.
+*  Feather the selection (select, modify, feather) by one third of what you did with the widen.
+*  You can then use that selection to tweak the colors in the "base" pic...and then cut out the selection for the one you'll put on top.
+Get the colors right, then use opacity to make them slightly transparant, and blend it all together.

+Ta Da!!!

 # 5-21-25 Fraser with Amber
 Clouds on-again/off-again in the forecast.
 Ended up saying clear...but we were dodging clouds all night.